 Will you get “hooked”?

-Some people can come to ‘rely’ on their counselling for a time to varying degrees and for varying reasons.
+Some people can come to ‘rely’ on their counselling sessions for varying reasons.
 If this happens it is important for us both to monitor and understand this.
 One of the major goals of counselling is you being able to make your own decisions and govern your own life.
 If I was concerned you were becoming too ‘dependent’ I would discuss carefully with you why this might be and what we might do about it.
 If you get concerned you are becoming too ‘dependent’ please do say so.

 Does it work?
 What happens if it doesn’t?

-Counsellors do not advise clients or tell them what to do.
+Counsellors do not advise clients and tell them what to do.
+There may be exceptions to this during Clinical Supervision sessions.
 There is no guarantee counselling will help.
 It can be very or only partially successful.
 There is rarely a ‘perfect’ outcome.
 Good effects can sometimes be quick but often take longer to happen.
 Sometimes counselling can lead to things feeling worse before they feel better.
 Counselling is often hard work and might hit problems of various sorts.
 Occasionally someone might feel the counselling really wasn’t worth the investment in time or effort.

 There are various reasons why sometimes counselling does not help as much as we’d hoped.
 These can become apparent early on or sometimes only later in the counselling.
 It’s important that we monitor together honestly and openly whether the counselling is helping as we go along.
 Often I will set a specific time to review this to help us monitor if the counselling is helping.

-Counsellors bound by the BACP Ethical Framework are required to have clinical Supervision for their work.
-In Supervision I talk with another experienced and qualified counsellor anonymously about what we have discussed to try to improve my understanding and help me work productively with you.
+Counsellors and Supervisors are bound by the NCS and BACP Ethical Framework and are required to have clinical Supervision for their work.
+In Supervision I talk with another experienced and qualified counsellor/supervisor anonymously about what we have discussed to try to improve my understanding and help me work productively with you.
 Your agreement to counselling includes you agreeing to my receiving Supervision of my work with you.

 Confidentiality (when I might break it)